 Start with a light pencil like 2H or 4H.
 Draw your words and erase them as much as you need to till you have something that you like.
 So just with the pencil, mark all the downstrokes.
 Then add in some extra details and flower doodles too.
 Next, using the marker tip fill in all of those downstrokes, and voila’ your faux calligraphy is complete.
 Gently erase all the pencil lines once done to have a neat finished product.

-Here is another Fake Calligraphy Quote tutorial:
+More Fake Calligraphy Quote tutorials:

 Enjoy this Fake Calligraphy with a Normal pen video.
 You really can use any pen!